GermanRuizMarcos/GermanRuizMarcos.github.io/_posts/2022-07-05-molltatonikblue.markdown

 <p style='text-align: center;'><b>hint</b>: <em>moll</em> + <em>(oc)tatonic</em> + <em>blue(s)</em> (⚆_⚆)</p>

 <p style='text-align: justify;'>Wait, why aren't you listeting to <em>molltatonikblue</em> already?
 Perhaps you are waiting for more fun facts about this piece of music.
 Hmmm... okay then, here it goes!
-One of the the rhythmic patterns used in the piece comes from a 2012 song by a very well-known Canadian singer.
+One of the rhythmic patterns used in the piece comes from a 2012 song by a very well-known Canadian singer.
 I dare you to identify the song.
 There is no hint this time, ha!</p>